How Old are Chicks at the Store?

 • Enough Interest

-Make sure you have enough interest in your chicks or flock because it is important for their well-being and development.
+Interest is crucial in everything you have; a lack of interest in your chicks or flock will cause problems.
+Ensure you have enough interest in your chicks or flock because it is vital for their well-being and development.

 Do Hens Need a Rooster to Lay Eggs?